jacanchaplais/compton-seminar/src/slides.md

 data-background-opacity=0.5
 }

-In the unpolarised case, we do not know the spins of particles.
+In the unpolarised case, we don't know the spins of particles.
-The beam of electron orientations are random, so we average over all initial particles, and sum over all final particles.
+The electron orientations are random, so we average over initial particles, and sum over final particles.

 $$
 \langle |\mathcal{M}|^2 \rangle = \dfrac{1}{4} \sum_\text{spins} | \mathcal{M} |^2